Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 AGV

 AGV was founded in 1946 by Gino Amisano and his two partners as a manufacturer of saddle covers and light helmets.
-Amisano evolved into Vespa and Lambretta parts alone before meeting his soon to be wife, Luciana Morando.
+Amisano evolved into Vespa and Lambretta parts alone before meeting his soon-to-be wife, Luciana Morando.
 In 1947 the pair launched their first helmet and followed with a fibreglass iteration in 1954, marketing the company with much success (and aided in recent years by Valentino Rossi).
-Today it is owned by Lino Dainese, President of Dainese S.P.A. who bought AGV on July 30th of 2007.
+Today, it’s owned by Lino Dainese, President of Dainese S.P.A., who bought AGV on July 30th, 2007.

 Bell

-The Bell Helmet Company aka Bell Helmets began life in 1923 as Bell Auto Parts, named after its location in Bell, California.
+The Bell Helmet Company (AKA Bell Helmets) began its life in 1923 as Bell Auto Parts, named after its HQ in Bell, California.
 Roy Richter, who was working for the company, purchased the store in 1945 for $1,000 and began producing helmets in 1954.
-Today Bell produces helmets for all types of racing sports, retaining its focus on creating the best safeguards for everything from regular road travel to land speed racing.
-You can read more about the history of Bell at lowbrowcustoms.com
+Today, Bell produces helmets for all types of racing sports, retaining its focus on creating the best safeguards for everything from regular road travel to landspeed racing.
+You can read more about the history of Bell over at lowbrowcustoms.com.

 Caberg

-Founded in Bergamo in the North of Italy in 1974, ‘Caberg‘ is the acronym for Caschi di Bergamo (Helmets from Bergamo).
-Caberg was the first Italian company to introduce a flip-up helmet, and the second worldwide, and has remained at the forefront of modular helmet innovation since.
+Founded in Bergamo in the North of Italy in 1974, Caberg is an acronym for Caschi di Bergamo (Helmets from Bergamo).
+Caberg was the first Italian company to introduce a flip-up helmet (second worldwide), and has remained at the forefront of modular helmet innovation ever since.

 Fox

-Fox Head Inc, operating as Fox Racing, was founded in 1974 by Geoff Fox and built its business by developing clothing for motocross.
-The brand today has shifted into apparel for other extreme sports but maintains a strong motocross focus, creating helmets that are innovative, affordable and safe.
+Fox Head Inc (operating as Fox Racing) was founded in 1974 by Geoff Fox and built its business by developing clothing for motocross.
+These days, the brand has shifted into apparel for other extreme sports but maintains a strong motocross focus, creating helmets that are innovative, affordable, and safe.

 Hedon